gurhanc/coding-exercises/README.md

 # coding exercises
-coding exercises from hackerrank, codewars, freecodecamp and other various sources
+coding exercises from hackerrank, codewars, freecodecamp and other various sources plus personal stuff